peterdsharpe/NeuralFoil/README.md

 For more sophisticated airfoil aerodynamics calculations, consider using NeuralFoil via [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox) (specifically, through [`asb.Airfoil.get_aero_from_neuralfoil()`](https://github.com/peterdsharpe/AeroSandbox/blob/8ad83aa4e4e40c503884c722143b7730c08089fa/aerosandbox/geometry/airfoil/airfoil.py#L607)).
 This provides several advanced features:

-* Compressible aerodynamics, including transonic and supersonic aerodynamics.
+* **Compressible aerodynamics**, including transonic and supersonic aerodynamics.
 AeroSandbox will generally get the critical Mach number accurate to within $\pm 0.01$ or so.
 Subsonic corrections done using a Laitone correction (a higher-order variant of Prandtl-Glauert and Karman-Tsien).
 Wave drag accuracy is, of course, less reliable beyond the drag-divergence Mach number, although it still [agrees reasonably closely when compared to RANS CFD](https://github.com/peterdsharpe/AeroSandbox/blob/master/studies/WingTransonics/compare_methods.py).
-* Post-stall (i.e., truly 360 degree range of $\alpha$) aerodynamics.
+* **Post-stall aerodynamics** (i.e., truly 360 degree range of $\alpha$).
 This is useful for applications like wind turbine blades or propeller roots, where the airfoil may be operating at high angles of attack.
-* Control surface deflections.
+* **Control surface deflections**.
 Currently only trailing-edge control surface deflections are supported in AeroSandbox's NeuralFoil interface.

 ## Installation